Inapplicability of the TVOR Method to USHMM Data Outlier Identification

+{derived in \mbox{\cite{BanEle21}}, where $N$ is the size of histogram $h$, $\|\mathcal{D}\|_V$ is the total variation of a distribution $\mathcal{D}:[n]\to[0,1]$ from which $h$ is drawn, and $E[\|\mathcal{R}\|_V]$ is the expected deviation between the histogram drawn from $\mathcal{D}$ and the distribution $\mathcal{D}$ itself.
+We invite the reader to consult \mbox{\cite[Sec.~III-D]{BanEle21}} for further details on the derivation of the bound.
+For the purposes of our paper, we emphasize, however, that values $\|\mathcal{D}\|_V$ and $E[\|\mathcal{R}\|_V]$ depend on the distribution from which $h$ is drawn.
+Hence, if multiple histograms are drawn from different distributions, the coefficients next to $N$ and $\sqrt{N}$ in \mbox{\eqref{boun}} may be different.}

-The TVOR outlier scoring $d'$ for a histogram $h:[n]\to\mathbb{N}_0$ of size $N$ in the set $\{h_1,\ldots,h_k\}$ is then proposed in \citep{BanEle21} by normalizing the difference of its DTV with the expected DTV for a histogram of its size: In parallel with TVOR, \citep{BanEle21} also proposes its modification where instead of $m(N)$ and $\sqrt{N}$, the model considers the mean and standard deviation of DTVs of appropriately standard subsets of the German census of 1939 \citep{Sta40}, considered in \citep{BanEle21} to be a ``gold standard'' \citep[Appendix~D]{BanEle21}.
+{Finally, \mbox{\cite{BanEle21}} defines t}he TVOR outlier score $d'$ for a histogram $h:[n]\to\mathbb{N}_0$ of size $N$ belonging to the set $\{h_1,\ldots,h_k\}$ by normalizing the difference of its {DTV} with the expected {DTV} for a histogram of its size: {The normalization in \mbox{\eqref{dd}} is motivated in \mbox{\cite[Sec.~III-F]{BanEle21}} by the square root law \mbox{\cite{Fin09}}, i.e., the observation that the standard error of a sum of $N$ samples drawn from a distribution is often proportional to $\sqrt{N}$; for more details, we refer the reader to \mbox{\cite[Sec.~III-F]{BanEle21}}.
+We note that, if existent, the proportionality constant between the standard error and $\sqrt{N}$ is dependent on the distribution \mbox{\cite{Fin09}}; different distributions may lead to different constants.}

+In parallel with TVOR, \cite{BanEle21} also proposes its modification where instead of $m(N)$ and $\sqrt{N}$, the model considers the mean and standard deviation of {DTVs} of appropriately sized subsets of the German census of 1939 \cite{Sta40}.